-Nothing similar took place in the area of digital switching.
-A digital switching system is a vertically integrated system: the manufacturer such as LME or Nokia buys micro-processors and other chips from chip manufacturers, designs its own circuit boards (some of this may be subcontracted but very rarely bought from "open market"), writes its own real-time operating system and programming tools (some of this may be subcontracted or even come from open market) and finally creates the software for its system.
+Nothing similar took place in the area of digital switching over the 30 years of 1980 till 2010.
+A digital switching system is a vertically integrated system: the manufacturer such as LM Ericsson or Nokia buys micro-processors and other chips from chip manufacturers, designs its own circuit boards (some of this may be subcontracted but very rarely bought from "open market"), writes its own real-time operating system and programming tools (some of this may be subcontracted or even come from open market) and finally creates the software for its system.
 Also, in software development the main vendor may use subcontracting.
 Only recently, these main vendors have started experimenting with open source software.
 The advantage, that has weighted a lot, is that if you design it yourself, you are the master of your own destiny: create a winning team and beat your competition.

 From the network operators perspective this means that all new software to the main network elements for telephony (the same applies to transmission systems) has to come from the equipment manufacturer.
-The operator can not go to the open market and buy the pieces of software it desires.
+The operator cannot go to the open market and buy the pieces of software it desires.
 This has always been unpleasant to operators because for differentiating themselves on the market, they are very dependent on equipment manufacturers.
 Creating the software takes a lot of effort.
-Therefore, the equipment manufacturers are not interested and can not usually afford to tailor make software for a particular operator only.
+Therefore, the equipment manufacturers are usually not interested and cannot usually afford to tailor make software for a particular operator only.
 A particular operator may buy some differentiating piece of software from a vendor but if it turns out to be important, one can be sure that every other operator will have it too very soon.

-This tension between switching system vendors and operators has been the root for creating new value added system types and new telephony architectures.
+This tension between switching system vendors and operators has shaped the process of creating new value added system types and new telephony architectures that the operators have wanted for the purpose of differentiation on the market.
 An example is the Intelligent Network Architecture.
 We will come back to this later.